Put your sofa in the front row!

 ⭐⭐⭐⭐ “Colourful, captivating, and comical, this is totally family-friendly imaginative fun.
 I defy you not to bop along to the fabulous music.”

-Half Moon’s recent digital work was been made possible by funding from The National Lottery Community Fund, distributed by City Bridge Trust through the London Community Response Fund.
+Half Moon’s original digital work was made possible by funding from The National Lottery Community Fund, distributed by City Bridge Trust through the London Community Response Fund.
 Thanks to National Lottery players for making this possible.

 More from Half Moon